-The trainer/assessor will conduct an assessment of the required resources prior to commencement of training and assessment which forms the basis of the training contract
+The trainer/assessor will assess the required resources prior to commencement of training and assessment which forms the basis of the training contract

 Review process - RTOs /CRICOS provider obligations

 Skyline Institute of Technology systematically monitors its practices to ensure ongoing compliance.
 That is, information provided to students is systematically monitored to ensure it is accurate and up-to-date ensuring responsibility for the quality of training in compliance with these Standards.